-You’ve been taught to write for many years by now.
+You’ve been taught to write for many years now.
 You know the rules.
-But much of what you’ve been taught might be costing you conversions, authority, sales, interactions, and customers.
+But much of what you’ve been taught might cost you conversions, authority, sales, interactions, and customers.
 The good news?
 These mistakes are easy to fix.

 Here’s the quick version: